 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.

-A decision will be made by a group of people from education, health and social care about whether or not the child is eligible for an EHC Plan.
+Following the application, a decision will be made by a panel of people from education, health and social care about whether or not a full EHC Statutory Assessment will be made.
 Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan.